codecycletech/.github/.github/ISSUE_TEMPLATE/Measure.md

 ---
-name: Bug report
+name: Measure
-about: Create a bug report to help find problem.
+about: Create a new issue for measure.
 title: ""
-labels: "bug"
+labels: "⏱️ measure"
 assignees: ""
 ---